Matt Hedges: Professional

 FC Dallas selected Hedges in the first round (No. 11 overall) of the 2012 MLS SuperDraft.
 He made his professional debut on April 5, 2012, in a 1–0 victory against the New England Revolution.
 Due to injuries and his excellent play for a rookie, he became a regular starter for the club.
 His first goal in the 2014 season was a header in the 90th minute against Sporting Kansas City off a free kick taken by Michel.
 The goal tied the game, 1–1.

 Hedges captained the team for the first time in 2014, a move that eventually became permanent.
 Since becoming captain, he has led the club into the MLS playoffs in 2014, 2015, and 2016.
 Also in 2015, the club was the Western Conference regular season champions and Supporters' Shield runner-up.
 For the 2015 MLS season, he was named to the Best XI and as a finalist for Defender of the Year.
 Dallas was even more successful in 2016, winning the Supporters' Shield and the Lamar Hunt U.S. Open Cup.
 Hedges was once again named to the Best XI and, this time, was the winner of the Defender of the Year award.

 In 2020, he became the all-time leader in MLS appearances for FC Dallas, passing Jason Kreis.

 In December 2022, he signed a two-year contract with Toronto FC beginning in the 2023 season.

+In July 2023, he was traded to Austin FC in exchange for General Allocation Money.
+He signed a new contract with the club through the 2024 season, with options for 2025 and 2026.

+In October 2025, he signed a one-day deal with FC Dallas to retire as a member of the squad.

-International
+International career

 Hedges made his United States men's national soccer team debut on February 8, 2015, when he came on as a substitute in the 72nd minute against Panama in a friendly.
 He was selected to the U.S. squad for the 2017 CONCACAF Gold Cup, which the U.S. ended up winning.
 Hedges started and played 90 minutes in victories over Martinique in group stage play and El Salvador in the quarterfinals.